Table of Contents

 Azure Monitor is a convenient tool designed to help you enhance the performance and accessibility of your various services and applications.
 A comprehensive solution, this tool helps teams analyze data from cloud-based and on-premises environments.
 In this post, we'll discuss the best metrics for monitoring Microsoft Azure Event Hubs, and how to get the most from the tool.

 Get started with a quick demo of MetricFire today to take charge of your network performance!
-Go ahead and avail our 14 day free trial as well.
+Go ahead and avail of our 14-day free trial as well.
 We can integrate with your existing platforms to produce top-of-the-line performance metrics.

 First Things First: What is Microsoft Azure?